 - 1. Planting efforts that are beneficial to wildlife are encouraged to be undertaken. - 2.
-Trees that fall into the lake, and do not pose a navigational hazard or other safety concern shall be left in place to benefit fish habitat.

-- 3. Foot paths for individual lots shall be four feet or less in width and designed in a winding manner to prevent surface runoff and erosion.
+Trees that fall into the lake, and do not pose a navigational hazard or other safety concern shall be left in place to benefit fish habitat. - 3.
+Steps, footpaths, or trams are allowed as acceptable access to Lake James not to exceed 4 (four) feet in width.
+Footpaths for individual lots shall be designed in a winding manner to prevent surface runoff and erosion.
 Foot paths serving common areas or multiple lots shall be six feet or less in width.
-Materials that are considered impervious(impenetrable materials) are not permitted for use on footpaths, these materials are as follows but not limited to: concrete, asphalt, gravel, stone, brick etc. Plant root systems adjacent to the foot path shall be protected by a layer of wood chips or other organic material. - 4.
+Materials that are considered impervious (impenetrable materials) are not permitted for use on footpaths, these materials are as follows but not limited to: concrete, asphalt, gravel, stone, brick etc. Plant root systems adjacent to the foot path shall be protected by a layer of wood chips or other organic material. - 4.
 Buildings shall be fitted to the natural topography to avoid extensive grading that would alter the drainage patterns or create very steep slopes, minimize the potential for erosion and maintain existing vegetation. - 5.
-Total parcel coverage by impervious surfaces including building footprint, impervious roads, or other impervious cover shall not exceed twenty-four (24) percent of the parcel. - 6.
-Activities conducted by state regulated public utilities (i.e., utility, right of way, construction, and maintenance) are not subject to the provisions of this article.
+Total parcel coverage by impervious surfaces including building footprint, impervious roads, or other impervious cover shall not exceed twenty-four (24) percent of the parcel.

+- 6. Activities conducted by state regulated public utilities (i.e., utility, right of way, construction, and maintenance) are not subject to the provisions of this article.
 However, such activities, where practical, shall be conducted in a manner that is consistent with this article. - 7.
 The provisions of this article shall not apply to activities which were permitted and/or approved by McDowell County prior to the adoption of these requirements.

-Section 401.07 Dimensional Requirements for Lots Lots created after the effective date of this Section and subject to the provisions of this Ordinance shall meet the following requirements:
+Section 401.07 Dimensional Requirements for Lots.

+Lots created after the effective date of this Section and subject to the provisions of this Ordinance shall meet the following requirements:

-- 1. The minimum lot size shall be one and one -half (1.5) acres. - 2.
+- 1. The minimum lot size shall be one and one -half (1.5) acres.
+(Excluding the Arbor and Sunset Point). - 2.
 The minimum lot width at the Reference Line shall be one hundred fifty (150) feet.
+(Excluding the Arbor and Sunset Point)

-Section 402 Stormwater Management and Erosion Control.
+Section 402 Storm Water Management and Erosion Control.